mbeader/LMUSessionTracker/README.md

 LMUSessionTracker is a distributed system that tracks live sessions in Le Mans Ultimate (LMU).
-Without a dedicated server and with the growing significance of official endurance events, it is important to have a system with game clients as the ones providing data for something that was formerly ubiquitous to self-hosted game servers.
+Without a dedicated server and with the growing significance of official endurance events, there is a need for a system that uses game clients to provide data for something that was once ubiquitous to self-hosted game servers.
-This is more than just live timing, this is a collaborative means for the aggregation and display of session data.
+LMUSessionTracker is more than just live timing, it is a collaborative means for the aggregation and display of session data.

+This repo contains a [client](#client) and a [server](#server).

+> [!WARNING]
+> This project is under active development and may change significantly between `0.x` releases

+### Goal

 The objective of this project is to achieve a unified and consistent view of live team endurance races.
 To achieve this, each member of a team can run the client which will send session data to the server.